scala/docs.scala-lang/_overviews/toolkit/upickle-deserialize.md

 ### Deserializing JSON to a custom data type

 In Scala, you can use a `case class` to define your own data type.
-For example, to represent a pet owner with the name of its pets, you can do as follows:
+For example, to represent a pet owner, you might:
 ```scala
 case class PetOwner(name: String, pets: List[String])
 ```

-To be able to read a `PetOwner` from JSON we need to provide an instance of `ReadWriter[PetOwner]`.
+To read a `PetOwner` from JSON, we must provide a `ReadWriter[PetOwner]`. uPickle can do that automatically:
-Luckily, `upickle` is able to fully automate that:

 {% tabs 'given' class=tabs-scala-version %}
 {% tab 'Scala 2' %}